 HPER 480.
 Adult Fitness Principles.
 (3).
 A course designed to familiarize the student with the special exercise needs of the adult including the use of exercises as a preventive measure in the degeneration of aging.
+GERO 490.
+Administration of Programs for Older Adults.
+(3).
+This course is designed to give the student a broad exposure into the various facets of administration of programs for older adults.
 HPER 495.
 Senior Seminar.
 (2-4).
 Research, observation, participation, presentation and discussion of current events by students aimed at developing a personal and professional philosophy for their chosen professions.

-Humanities

-Administered by the English Department
+Humanities (Administered by English Department)

 g-HUM 111.
 The Classical Ages: Greece and Rome.
 (4).
-Selected studies in Western culture from its beginnings to the decline of Rome g-HUM 112.
+Selected studies in Western culture from its beginnings to the decline of Rome.

+g-HUM 112.
 The Middle Ages and the Renaissance.
 (4).
 Selected studies in Western culture from the decline of Rome to the seventeenth century.